 - 4-speaker system: Features 6"x8" speakers in the front doors and on the rear deck, powered by a AM/FM/CD receiver.

 - Shaker 500 system: Adds two 8" dual voice coil woofers located at the mid-line of each door, powered by two amplifiers located in the driver's kick panel.

-- Shaker 1000 system: Adds two 10" dual voice coil subs in an enclosure in the trunk, powered by four amplifiers located behind the enclosure, each powering a voice coil.
+- Shaker 1000 system: Adds two 10" dual voice coil subs in a trunk-mounted enclosure that's powered by four amps (one per voice coil) behind the enclosure.

 Replacing your factory radio

 The replacement process in the Mustang depends a bit on the stereo you're replacing.
 We'll hit the high points below, and detailed instructions can be found in your Crutchfield MasterSheet.

 The Mustang's standard receiver (Crutchfield Research Photo)

 The factory radio is fully enclosed by the console and several trim panels.
 Installing a new car stereo is fairly straight-forward, but it'll take a little time and effort.

 You’ll need a dash kit to install a DIN (2" tall) or double-DIN (4" tall) radio.
 It’s possible to hard wire a new stereo to the factory wiring but getting a wiring harness will keep you from having to cut into the factory wires.
 You'll also need an antenna adapter that allows you to connect the Ford antenna lead to your new receiver.
 The dash kit, harness, and antenna adapter needed for this installation are available at a discount with most orders, along with our free step-by-step Crutchfield MasterSheet instructions.